ShiqiYu/CPP/week01/README.md

 }
 ```

 After preprocessing, the source code will be as the following. `PI` has been replaced with `3.14`.
-Then it will be sent to a compile.
+Then it will be sent to a compiler.
+Macro `PI` is not a variable.
+The preprocessing for macros is like text replacement.

 ```C++
 double len(double r)